Transcript: NPR's Interview With China's Ambassador To The U.S.

 Yes.

 As you know, there was a 17th weekend of protest in recent days in Hong Kong.
-The protesters first objected to an extradition law but have since broaden their demands, and they speak of wanting universal suffrage.
-More power to choose their own leaders.
+The protesters first objected to an extradition law but have since broadened their demands, and they speak of wanting universal suffrage, more power to choose their own leaders.
 And there is a Basic Law in Hong Kong that's been approved by the central government that assures that that is the goal.
 The goal is the selection of all the members of the Legislative Council by universal suffrage.
 When will that happen?

 You see, the situation in Hong Kong, first of all, it is a domestic issue in China.
 There are two things people have to be clear about.
 First, no one should try to challenge China's sovereignty over Hong Kong.
 Number two, violence has to stop.
 Order has to be restored before people are able to do anything else.
 How can you solve economic and social problems in rising violence?
 Nobody can do that.
 You mentioned the Basic Law.
 This is true.
 First, in the Chinese constitution, there is a clear provision for the setting up of special administrative region like Hong Kong and Macao.
 And on that basis, we have the Basic Law.
-It's quite clear, the Basic Law listed or the political or socioeconomic system and all the arrangement, the basic policies for Hong Kong.
+It's quite clear, the Basic Law listed all the political, social, economic systems and all the arrangements and the basic policies for Hong Kong.
 And actually just a few years ago, there was a proposal that would lead to what you call universal suffrage, but this was rejected by the opposition people in Hong Kong.

 They felt it didn't go far enough.

 Well, if you don't move forward, you never go far.
 You have to take step by step, and what is happening in Hong Kong is that these violent demonstrators, they are challenging China's sovereignty in Hong Kong.
 They are challenging the Basic Law itself.
 Some of them are raising American flags, British flags.
 They are challenging China's sovereignty in Hong Kong.
-That would very much challenged the Basic Law itself — that is a legal foundation for everything else in Hong Kong.
+That would very much challenge the Basic Law itself.
+That is a legal foundation for everything else in Hong Kong.

 If they're inspired by American ideas of democracy, is that really challenging China's sovereignty?
 Isn't that just them saying, "We have natural rights as citizens, and we want those rights?"

-We have.
 We have seen how export of these ideas, of these, what you call American ideas, worked elsewhere in the world.
 Libya, Syria, Iraq — we have seen all of this.

-You're criticizing the United States for its military adventure interventions in various ...
+You're criticizing the United States for its military interventions in various ...

 I'm not criticizing anything, because I'm just telling you, I'm telling you the facts.